jeremytammik/tbc/a/2054_boolean_alternative.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to execute Boolean operations on Revit solid by AutoCAD](https://forums.autodesk.com/t5/revit-api-forum/how-to-execute-booleanoperations-on-revit-solid-by-autocad/m-p/13005223):

-After extensive discussions and some in-depth research on transferring the solids to OpenCascade (check out the discussion threads mentioned above for that), Andray opted for a different solution, saying:
+After extensive discussion and in-depth research on transferring the solids to AutoCAD, OpenCascade, or some other library (check out the discussion threads mentioned above for that), Andrey opted for a different solution, saying:

 Well, it seems I'm finally close to a solution that suits me: